 I can’t wait to return to the Ranch this summer and dive into this medicine!”

-Lauren will be leading a retreat—Energy Medicine Yoga: The Hidden Power of the Chakras—at Feathered Pipe Ranch from August 28 – September 4, 2021.
+Lauren will be leading a retreat—Energy Medicine Yoga: Finding Joy In The Sacred Science Of Yoga—at Feathered Pipe Ranch from August 20 – 27, 2022.
 Don’t forget about the Feathered Pipe “Bring a Friend” Discount – Invite a friend new to the Ranch and you both save $100!